RTEMS/rtems-docs/develenv/directory.rst

     CPU model nor BSP specific.
 The source code for most RTEMS services reside under this directory.
 The contents of this directory will be discussed in the `CPU Kit Directory`_ section.

-``${RTEMS_ROOT}/doc/``
-    This directory is the root for all RTEMS documentation.
-The source for RTEMS is written in GNU TeXinfo and used to produce HTML, PDF, and "info" files.
-The RTEMS documentation is configured, built, and installed separately from the RTEMS executive and tests.
-The contents of this directory will be discussed in the `Documentation Directory`_ section.

 ``${RTEMS_ROOT}/make/``
     This directory contains files which support the RTEMS Makefile's.
 From a